ericaxu/lilypad/Meta/Ideas.md

 - oxygen not included uses randomly generated music
 - the biggest virus is bigger than the smallest bacteria
 - 266x brass microscope was one of the highest amp back then
-- piano covers more than 7 octaves with 88 keys, covering all of humans' distinguishable hearing range
 - Talking drum in Africa
 - Mozart and Haydn had ideas about generative music (Musikalisches Würfelspiel)
 -